Living in Thailand with Kids: Real Costs & Family Life (2026)

 Little girl at school having lunch with her pals

-In five years of digital nomad life, Lila switched kindergartens and schools eight times but loved every single one of them.
+In over 6 years of digital nomad life, Lila switched kindergartens and schools many times but loved every single one of them.

-Whether your child can attend a Thai government school or kindergarten depends on several factors, with a bit of good luck playing a significant role.
-In some regions, it’s common for foreigners to attend Thai schools; in others, it’s not allowed.
+Whether your child can attend a Thai government school really depends on the region — and a bit of luck.
+In some areas, foreigners are welcome; in others, it’s strictly for Thai students.

 International Schools and Kindergartens in Thailand